Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Co-Design of Future Mobility Systems

 \subsection{Road Congestion}

-We assume that each road arc $\arc \in \setOfArcsRoadVeh$ is subject to a baseline usage $\arcBaselineUsage$, capturing the presence of exogenous traffic (e.g., private vehicles), and that it has a nominal capacity $\arcNominalCapacity$.
-Furthermore, we assume that the central authority operates the \gls{abk:amod} fleet such that vehicles travel at free-flow speed throughout the road network of the city, meaning that the total flow on each road link must be below the link's capacity.
-Therefore, we capture congestion effects with the threshold model
+We assume that road arcs are subject to a normalized capacity~$\arcNormalCapacity$, which could arise from the difference of the nominal road capacity and the exogenous road usage:

+We assume that the central authority operates the \gls{abk:amod} fleet such that vehicles travel at free-flow speed throughout the road network of the city, meaning that the total flow on each road link must be below the link's capacity.
+Therefore, we capture congestion effects with the threshold model.
+Finally, we assume \gls{abk:mm} to not significantly contribute to congestion~\cite{Blackwell2019}.